 Most people will stop the discussion at this verse, taking it completely out of context.
 Jesus is not encouraging us not to have an opinion.
 Judgement means coming to a conclusion based on the information presented.
 In our legal system, judges and juries do this everyday, as do you and I. We would set ourselves up for failure, distress and aggravation if we didn’t observe things and come to some conclusions.
 I believe The Message Bible puts this statement in its proper context by saying, “Don’t pick on people, jump on their failures, criticize their faults — unless, of course, you want the same treatment.“

-Jesus is saying to us, that even though you may have an opinion on the matter, don’t use that freedom to pick people apart.
+Jesus is teaching us, that even though you may have an opinion on the matter, don’t use that freedom to pick people apart.
 Sin and wrong doing should be identified and addressed; but being excessively opinionated exposes you.

 2. “For in the way you judge, you will be judged; and by your standard of measure, it will be measured to you.”
 (Verse 2)